Introduction | Life | Work | Books

 Plotinus (pronounced plo-TINE-us) was born around A.D.
 204, based on the report of his student, Porphyry (c.
 A.D.
 233 - 309).
 The 4th Century historian, Eunapius, reported that he was born in Lycoplis, in the Nile Delta of Egypt, of Greek, Roman or possibly Hellenized Egyptian descent.

 From all accounts, his personal and social life exhibited the highest moral and spiritual standards from an early age.
 He took up the study of philosophy at the age of twenty-seven, around the year A.D.
-232, and he travelled to the great centre of learning Alexandria to study.
+232, and he traveled to the great center of learning Alexandria to study.
 There he read the works of Aristotle and Plato (both of whom had a strong influence on his thought) and was introduced to the works of the Aristotelian Alexander of Aphrodisias, the Neo-Pythagorean Numenius, and various Stoics.
 But he expressed dissatisfaction with every teacher he encountered until he happened on Ammonius Saccas (considered, along with Plotinus, one of the founders of Neo-Platonism), whereupon he declared to a friend, "this is the man I was looking for".
 He began to study intently under his new instructor, remaining in Alexandria for the next eleven years.

 Around the age of 38, he decided to investigate the philosophical teachings of the Persian and Indian philosophers.
 With this in mind, he joined the army of Gordian III (Jordanus) as it marched on Persia, although, when the campaign failed and Gordian died, Plotinus found himself abandoned in a hostile land, and only with difficulty found his way back to relative safety in Antioch.